Free F Endorsement Practice Test

 Question 2: What is the first step you should take if you are involved in an accident involving hazardous materials?

-a) Attempt to clean up the spill yourself. b) Contact your dispatcher and emergency services. c) Move the hazardous materials to a safer location. d) Ignore the incident and continue your route Which is the point..
+a) Attempt to clean up the spill yourself. b) Contact your dispatcher and emergency services.
+Which means c) Move the hazardous materials to a safer location. d) Ignore the incident and continue your route But it adds up..

 Question 3: What information must be included on a shipping paper for hazardous materials?

-a) The driver's social security number.
-That's why b) The weight of the cargo. c) The shipper's phone number. d) All of the above Worth keeping that in mind..
+a) The driver's social security number. b) The weight of the cargo. c) The shipper's phone number. d) All of the above.

 Question 4: What does the term "placard" refer to in the context of hazardous materials transportation?

-a) A small sticker placed on the package. c) A written document describing the hazardous material.
-On top of that, b) A large diamond-shaped sign displayed on the vehicle. d) A safety data sheet for the material.
+a) A small sticker placed on the package.
+Still, c) A written document describing the hazardous material. b) A large diamond-shaped sign displayed on the vehicle. d) A safety data sheet for the material.

 Question 5: What should you do if you discover a leak in a container carrying hazardous materials?

-a) Continue driving to your destination.
-Also, b) Stop immediately in a safe location, away from populated areas. c) Attempt to repair the leak yourself. d) Open the container to release the pressure.
+a) Continue driving to your destination. b) Stop immediately in a safe location, away from populated areas. c) Attempt to repair the leak yourself. d) Open the container to release the pressure The details matter here.
+That alone is useful..

 (Answer Key: 1-b, 2-b, 3-d, 4-b, 5-b)